The 5 Famous Music Producers in Hip Hop

-When you get the right combination it can be awesome, according to DJ Booth.
+When you get the right combination it can be excellent, according to DJ Booth.

 “The term has meant different things to different people in different eras.
 In the early years of rap, it was often the person who paid for the studio time or, alternately, the person who wrote and arranged the music.
 Sometimes it was the person whose name was on the record, or the record contract.
 Other times, it was the mad genius who searched through endless records for the perfect beat, or the collective that spent months in the studio side by side.
 Today, it most frequently means someone who composes a ton of music and shares their signature sound (and producer tag) with a variety of artists, according to an article in Complex.”

-Ginuwine “Pony,” Aaliyah “One in a Million,” Missy Elliott “The Rain (Supa Dupa Fly),” JAY-Z “Nigga What, Nigga Who,” JAY-Z “Big Pimpin’,” Aaliyah “More Than a Woman,” Bubba Sparxxx “Ugly,” Missy Elliott “Get Ur Freak On,” Justin Timberlake “Cry Me a River,” Missy Elliott “Work It,” JAY-Z “Dirt Off Your Shoulder,” Justin Timberlake “SexyBack,” 50 Cent “Ayo Technology,” Beyoncé “Partition,” Justin Timberlake “Suit & Tie”
+Ginuwine’s “Pony,” Aaliyah’s “One in a Million,” Missy Elliott’s “The Rain (Supa Dupa Fly),” JAY-Z “Nigga What, Nigga Who,” JAY-Z “Big Pimpin’,” Aaliyah “More Than a Woman,” Bubba Sparxxx “Ugly,” Missy Elliott “Get Ur Freak On,” Justin Timberlake “Cry Me a River,” Missy Elliott “Work It,” JAY-Z “Dirt Off Your Shoulder,” Justin Timberlake “SexyBack,” 50 Cent “Ayo Technology,” Beyoncé “Partition,” Justin Timberlake “Suit & Tie”

-Ma$e “Lookin’ At You,” N.O.R.E.
-“Superthug,” JAY-Z “I Just Wanna Love U,” Ludacris “Southern Hospitality,” Mystikal “Shake Ya Ass,” Busta Rhymes “Pass the Courvoisier, Part II,” Usher “U Don’t Have to Call,” Clipse “Grindin’,” Nelly “Hot In Herre,” Justin Timberlake “Like I Love You,” Snoop Dogg “Beautiful,” Pharrell “Frontin’,” Gwen Stefani “Hollaback Girl,” Kelis “Milkshake,” Snoop Dogg “Drop It Like It’s Hot”
+Ma$e “Lookin’ At You,” N.O.R.E.’s “Superthug,” JAY-Z’s “I Just Wanna Love U,” Ludacris’s “Southern Hospitality,” Mystikal’s “Shake Ya Ass,” Busta Rhymes’s “Pass the Courvoisier, Part II,” Usher “U Don’t Have to Call,” Clipse “Grindin’,” Nelly “Hot In Herre,” Justin Timberlake “Like I Love You,” Snoop Dogg “Beautiful,” Pharrell “Frontin’,” Gwen Stefani “Hollaback Girl,” Kelis “Milkshake,” Snoop Dogg “Drop It Like It’s Hot”

 4. Melissa Arnette Elliott aka Missy Elliotte – Yes, there are females among the top 5 producers of all time.
 Missy was surely one of the best rappers and producers in the game.
-Who could argue that Missy’s futuristic video’s are light years away.
+Who could argue that Missy’s futuristic videos are light-years away?
 Missy changed the game.
 Missy set the tone for males and females to up their rap game.
 Let’s not forget that Missy can rap, dance, write and produce.
-She is force to be reckon with.
+She is forced to be reckoned with.
 She has collaborated with her friend Timbaland on countless songs.
 Here are some of her hits:

-5. Sylvia Robinson aka mother of hip hop – was a singer, song writer and producer.
+5. Sylvia Robinson aka mother of hip hop – was a singer, songwriter, and producer.
 She was an innovator.
 Those who had been laying the groundwork for hip-hop culture at the time had no interest in putting anything on wax.
 After all, why make a record if you can just go to a party?
 But Robinson saw that the music could make a mark on places far outside nightclubs and rec centers.
 Once she had the idea, she knew she had to make the record.
 So Robinson tasked her son Joey Jr. with finding rappers.
 He remembered a guy he saw at the local pizza parlor, rounded up two more folks, and the Sugarhill Gang was born, according to Complex.
-Some consider her to the mother of hip hop.
+Some consider her to be the mother of hip-hop.

 Robinson was the CEO and founder of Sugar Hill Records along with her husband Joe Robinson.
-She had insight and used it to bring life the the hip hop genre.
-Some believe that Sugarhill’s Rapper’s Delight is the first hip hop song.
+She had insight and used it to bring life to the hip-hop genre.
+Some believe Sugarhill’s Rapper’s Delight is the first hip-hop song.

 Top 5 Famous Music Producers Of All Time